skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 Let's break down what's going on in that screenshot:

 - I'm using the Inspector tool to target a segment of the donut chart.
 - Since I'm inspecting a segment, I can see its element type (`path`) and its CSS classes in the **Elements** section.
-With these two things, I can write a decent selector: `path.highcarts-point`
+With these two things, I can write a decent selector: `path.highcharts-point`
 - However, that's not specific since there are multiple Chart components.
 So, in the Console, I'm writing a query selector statement that's nested within my declared `productsBySupplier `element—that way I only get segments within the component I want.

 With all of that, I can create a reference to these specific segments!